Wk 11 2025 – Europe Matters? We Ride with Colibri; and Around the World this week

 This week was all about Europe.
 In our Thursday long-format analysis, we looked at how Europe, once considered an automotive leader with class-leading capabilities in product design and chassis engineering (we are talking two-wheelers here), has lost its way.
-It's now cannon fodder for the Chinese and has been reduced to just being a mid-size market for global manufacturers.
-When it comes to E2Ws, the first wave of European startups are either dead or struggling badly.
-The second wave didn't matter as European entrepreneurs decided that normal was boring and that they wanted to chase niches that didn't exist.
+It’s now cannon fodder for the Chinese and has been reduced to just being a mid-size market for global manufacturers.
+When it comes to E2Ws, the first wave of European startups is either dead or struggling badly.
+The second wave didn’t matter as European entrepreneurs decided that normal was boring and that they wanted to chase niches that didn’t exist.

 Arc, Energica, Cake, Brekr, Monoracer, many more – every time the Europeans created something, the world ordered popcorn and held their collective breath.